-This course covers tools for office productivity, presentation, analysis, database administration, and website creation and systems for collaboration and cloud computing.
+This course covers methods used in the information professions.
 Students learn principles and concepts for organization and classification; develop information retrieval strategies; determine resources for information professionals; identify accessibility needs; evaluate collections, facilities, and services; and conduct preparatory work for research.

 - Distinguish common organizational concepts (e.g., taxonomy and folksonomy).

 - Assess the principles of consistency and uniformity (authority control) in classification.